 know, with a kid.

 Richard: Yeah.
 And the dog and just it's also just I can work much better here.
 It's my own space.
-I get to decide how I stay[?] out.
+I get to decide how I lay it out.
 And if you're a computational person in a biology department, then what tends to happen is, very quickly, word gets around that you're a computational person.
-And if you try and sit and do some work for a day, that's punctuated by like 30 different biologists coming up and tapping you on the shoulder and asking you a question, which could range from being, "My computer is not working, what can I do?" right through to "I've got this data that I've generated, and I don't know how to finalize it.
+And if you try and sit and do some work for a day, that's punctuated by like 30 different biologists coming up and tapping you on the shoulder and asking you a question, which could range from being, "My computer is not working, what can I do?" right through to "I've got this data that I've generated, and I don't know how to analyse it.
 Can we enter into a large collaboration for the next six months?"
-And so some of that was useful when I was first done[?] with my PhD because I got a load of the collaborative...collaborative papers that I've been part of came from that.
+And so some of that was useful when I was first starting with my PhD because I got a load of the collaborative...collaborative papers that I've been part of came from that.
 But after awhile, I was just like, well, I can't take on any more projects, so there's no point in me letting people tap me on the shoulder.
 I'll just leave.
 I'll just go home.

 Joey: Okay.
 Got it.
 All right.
 Well...